Myunghee13/DSCI560_HW5/README.md

 ```
 vim Dockerfile
 ```
-### 8. Enter 'i' for insert mode, and revise ssh ip to your ssh ip obtained form step 6.
+### 8. Enter 'i' for insert mode, and revise ssh ip to your ssh ip obtained from step 6.
 <p align="center">
     <img src="screenshot2.png" width="1200px" height="40px"/>
 </p>

-### 9. Save the revised Dockerfile by pressing key, and then enter:
+### 9. Save the revised Dockerfile by pressing Esc key, and then enter:
 ```
 :wq!
 ```